albn-itu/uni-notes/semester-11/pcpp-notes.md

     - For example, store results in a volatile variable or print them to the console.
     - "Writing effective performance tests requires tricking the optimizer into not optimizing away your benchmark as dead code.
 Requires every computed result be used somehow - in a way that doesn't require synchronization or substantial computation"

+## Performance measurements (Week 9)

+- The process of measuring performance.
+- Measurements are key in many sciences and engineering disciplines.
+- There are two primary motivations for performance measurements:
+    1. To establish what parts of the code are performance bottlenecks, to guide optimization efforts.
+    2. To evaluate the impact of optimizations and changes to the code.
+- To show how to do performance measurements, and how we avoid pitfalls, we go through the versions of the benchmark functionality in benchmark
+    - Mark0: A simple timer on each side of the code to be benchmarked.
+        - Essentially useless, as:
+            - Really slow
+            - May measure JIT compilation
+            - Does not account for garbage collection
+            - Does not account for dead code elimination
+            - Timer resulution may be too low
+    - Mark1: Runs the code to be benchmarked multiple times in a loop, and measures the total time taken.
+        - Better, but still does not account for garbage collection and other
+        - It measures the loop overhead as well.
+        - Increasing count of iterations makes the results implausible as it uses the same data over and over again, which may lead to caching effects.
+    - Mark2: Actually uses the result from the benchmarks to prevent dead code elimination.
+        - Still does not account for garbage collection and other issues.
+    - Mark3: Creates a timer for each loop iteration, to minimize the impact of garbage collection and other issues.
+        - It doesn't show the average time taken anymore.
+        - It's good for showing the distribution of times taken and variations in performance.
+    - Mark4: Computes standard deviations on the measurements to show variations in performance.
+        - Still does not account for garbage collection and other issues.
+        - Should tend to a normal distribution (68 of observations within 1 standard deviation, 95 within 2, 99.7 within 3)
+        - This prints the mean and standard deviation of the measurements.
+    - Mark5: Adds automatic iteration count adjustments.
+        - Starts at 1 iteration, and doubles the number of iterations until the total time taken is at least 0.25 seconds.
+Is limited to 1 billion iterations.
+        - Shows the convergence of mean and standard deviations.
+    - Mark6: Generalize to any function using an interface.
+        - Only supports the interface defined in the benchmark.
+        - Still does not account for garbage collection and other issues.
+        - Simple functions are heavily influence by inlining, scheduling etc.
+    - Mark7: Move mean and standard deviation calculations out of the loop and only calculate them once at the end.
+        - Assumes JIT optimization stabilize eventually.
+    - Mark8: Adds problem size params.
+        - Adds n and minimum time as parameters to the benchmark function. (n is the amount of times we run the count loop inside the benchmark function)
+        - Still has a problem with caching, as it uses the same data over and over again.
+    - Mark8.1: Adds setup functions used to initialize data or code that should not be included in the benchmark.
+        - Use only for things that take a long time to setup, otherwise it may skew the results.
+- When doing performance measurements, there might be times where we have stuff happening that we do not want to benchmark.
+Fx.
+Thread creation
+    - When measuing threads we are actually measuring:
+        1. Creating a thread object
+        2. Calculating the hash code of the thread object, to return
+        3. Starting the thread
+    - A strategy to deal with this is to measure the overhead of the unwanted stuff separately, and then subtract it from the total time taken.
+    - We can even split it up so we measure the time taken for each part separately, and then combine them to get the total time taken for the desired operation.
+    - Thread work can easily take 72000 ns, while the work itself only takes 650 ns.

+### Hints and warnings about performance measurements (Week 9)

+- Control your environment:
+    - Minimize interference:
+        - Shut down external programs
+        - Web browsers, Skype, Microsoft Office, OpenOffice
+        - Mail clients, virus checkers, iTunes
+        - Virtual machines (Virtual PC, Parallels, VMware)
+        - Web servers, database servers
+        - Windows Update particularly problematic
+    - Code preparation:
+        - Remove/disable all logging and debugging messages
+        - Can consume 90%+ execution time
+        - Completely distorts measurements
+    - Execution environment:
+        - Never measure from IDE (Eclipse, Visual Studio)
+        - Use command line
+        - IDEs may inject debugging code or consume CPU
+    - Power management:
+        - Turn off power savings in OS and BIOS
+        - Prevent CPU speed reduction mid-benchmark
+        - Laptops may slow on battery vs. mains power
+        - Desktops may slow with no user activity
+    - Compilation:
+        - Compile with optimization flags (e.g., `csc /o MyProg.cs`)
+        - Without optimization: extraneous no-op instructions
+- Be aware of how the platform affects measurements:
+    - JVM implementations:
+        - Different JVMs (Oracle, IBM) have different performance
+        - Statements about "the speed of Java" need large grains of salt
+    - Garbage collectors:
+        - Java/.NET have several different GCs
+        - Very different performance characteristics
+    - CPU variations:
+        - Different brands (Intel, AMD) have different characteristics
+        - Different microarchitectures (Netburst, Core, Nehalem)
+        - Different versions (desktop, mobile)
+        - Same instruction set (x86) doesn't mean same performance
+        - Different microarchitectures marketed under same name (Pentium)
+        - Same microarchitecture under different names (Pentium, i3, i5, i7)
+        - Note processor model number
+        - Rest of system matters: RAM speed, memory bus latency/bandwidth, cache sizes
+    - Asynchronous operations:
+        - Threads, I/O, GPU calls
+        - Ensure actually complete before calling `timer.check()`
+        - Use `thread.join()` or similar
+- Reflect on your results:
+    - Unreasonably fast:
+        - May have overlooked something
+        - Example: Array never actually allocated in RAM
+          - Memory pages just entered in MMU table
+          - Assumed to contain zeroes
+          - Writing first forces actual allocation
+    - Unreasonably slow:
+        - Example: Scala Application trait code in constructor
+          - JVM didn't optimize
+          - Moving to ordinary function: 12× faster

 ## Additional testing methods (Week 5)

 - Static analysis: Analyzing the code without executing it, to find potential concurrency issues, bugs, and code smells.